Is Office 365 Right For My Small Business?

 No matter where you’re geographically located – Toronto, Whitby, Mumbai, Helsinki – to successfully own or operate a small business in the twenty-first century, it’s key to have the right technology tools.
 Better yet, investing in a single, streamlined package of software and services simply makes sense.
 Microsoft Office 365 is increasingly becoming the obvious choice for small businesses, as evidenced by its recent growth in popularity.

 Neowin recently reported: “Office 365 is Microsoft’s fastest-growing corporate product ever, which has now overtaken Google Apps as the number one cloud-based office productivity software…Office 365, which started 2014 with an adoption rate of just 7.7 percent, has surged ahead, more than tripling its market share to 25.2 percent in 2015, leading Google Apps by 2.5 percent.”
 According to a recent press release, Microsoft currently “delivers cloud-based email, Office 465, and CRM Online to more than 80,000 Canadian businesses.”

 Thousands of Toronto small business teams use Office 365, and these numbers are growing every day.
-TUCU Tech Mates can help you install and use this cloud-based program to keep your company thriving.
-To find out if Office 365 may be right for your small business, take our quiz below.
+TUCU can help you install and use this cloud-based program to keep your company thriving.
+To find out if Office 365 may be right for your small business, consider the following points.